emielvanloon/sws_stats/two_sample_t_test.md

 ## Texts

 ### Title
-Compare P-value to significance level
+Compare the P-value to the significance level

 ### Question
 The significance level (#\alpha#) is $alpha.

-The P-value (#P#) was calculated in the previous excercise.
+The P-value (#P#) was calculated in the previous exercise.

 Compare the P-value (#P#) to the significance level (#\alpha#).